xuanliugit/AccFG/README.md

 To install AccFG, follow these steps:

-1. Clone/download the repository:
+1. Clone/download the repository and navigate to the project directory:
     ```bash
     git clone https://github.com/xuanliugit/AccFG.git
-    ```
-2. Navigate to the project directory:
-    ```bash
     cd AccFG
     ```
-3. Install the required dependencies:
+2. Install the required dependencies:
     ```bash
     conda create --name accfg python=3.10
     conda activate accfg
     pip install -r requirements.txt
     ```
+## Call for new functional groups

-The FG dictionary is stored in `./accfg/fgs_common.csv` and `./accfg/fgs_heterocycle.csv`
+The FG dictionary is stored in `./accfg/fgs_common.csv` and `./accfg/fgs_heterocycle.csv`.
+You are welcome to report new functional groups or errors in the current files by opening an issue on GitHub or emailing the author at xliu254@illinois.edu.
+Your contributions will be acknowledged on this page.

-⚠️ The two `fgs*.csv` files are custom-formatted to be compatible with the `AccFG.csv_to_dict()` function in `./accfg/main.py`.
+Note: The two `fgs*.csv` files are custom-formatted to be compatible with the `AccFG.csv_to_dict()` function in `./accfg/main.py`.
 Compared to standard CSV files, they include additional annotation syntax to support structured parsing.
 Lines that begin with `%` are treated as comments to enhance readability and are excluded during data import.

 ## Usage